JSGrondin/flowers-mazes-and-fractals/README.md

 # flowers-mazes-and-fractals
 This prototype can be used to 'grow' flower-like and tree-like structures using Lindenmayer systems with python and postscript.

-a) To specify the Lindenmayer system, you first need to specify the alphabet, the axiom and a set of writing rules in the form of <symbol> -> <chain of symbol>.
+a) To specify the Lindenmayer system, you first need to specify the alphabet, the axiom and a set of writing rules in the form of symbol-> chain of symbols.
 For example, one can use this very simply alphabet with only one rule

  s -> F
  F -> FF-F